renoust/talipot/doc/python/pythonplugins.rst

   # The line below does the magic to register the plugin to the plugin database
   # and updates the GUI to make it accessible through the menus.
-  tulipplugins.registerPluginOfGroup("SizeAlgorithmExample", "Size Algorithm Demo", "author", "27/07/2011", "info", "1.0", "Python")
+  talipotplugins.registerPluginOfGroup("SizeAlgorithmExample", "Size Algorithm Demo", "author", "27/07/2011", "info", "1.0", "Python")

 Writing an export module in Python
 -----------------------------------

 An export module must implement the :class:`tlp.ExportModule` interface as illustrated below::

-  from tulip import tlp
+  from talipot import tlp
-  import tulipplugins
+  import talipotplugins

   class ExportModuleExample(tlp.ExportModule):
     def __init__(self, context):